jeff-daniels/Real-Time-Bluetooth-Networks-Shape-The-World/Lab 4 Priority Scheduler/readme.md

 A real-time system is one that guarantees the jitters are less than a desired threshold, and the averages are close to desired values.
 We expect the jitter for the two periodic tasks to be quite low.
 Your assignment is implement the OS functions in OS.c and write the SysTick interrupt service routine in osasm.s.
 We do not expect you to edit the user code in Lab4.c, the board support package in BSP.c, or the interface specifications in profile.h, Texas.h, BSP.h, or OS.h.
 More specifically, we are asking you to develop and debug a real-time operating system, such that

-    Task0: jitter between executions should be less than or equal to 10us
+- Task0: jitter between executions should be less than or equal to 10us
-    Task1: jitter between executions should be less than or equal to 30us
+- Task1: jitter between executions should be less than or equal to 30us
-    Task2: average time between executions should be 100 ms within 5%
+- Task2: average time between executions should be 100 ms within 5%
-    Task3: runs at least three times during the grading period
+- Task3: runs at least three times during the grading period
-    Task4: average time between executions should be less than 1.2 s
+- Task4: average time between executions should be less than 1.2 s
-    Task5: average time between executions should be 1.0 s within 5%
+- Task5: average time between executions should be 1.0 s within 5%
-    Task6: average time between executions should be less than 1.0 s
+- Task6: average time between executions should be less than 1.0 s
-    Task7: no specifications
+- Task7: no specifications

+If you have a real logic analyzer and are using the MSP432, open profile.h and change the #define for PROFILE6 from:

+`#define PROFILE6 (*((volatile uint8_t *)(0x42000000+32*0x4C43+4*7))) /* Port 6.7 Output */`

+to

+`#define PROFILE6 (*((volatile uint8_t *)(0x42000000+32*0x4C03+4*3))) /* Port 2.3 Output */`